Spikenard Essential Oil Benefits Explained: The Spike You’re Missing!

 What Is Spikenard Essential Oil?
 Where Does It Come From?

-Spikenard is native to Indian-Subcontinent and is also known as the Jatamansi plant to natives – it also occurs naturally in high altitudes of the Himalayan mountains.
+Spikenard originates in the Indian-Subcontinent and is also known as the Jatamansi plant to natives – it also occurs naturally in high altitudes of the Himalayan mountains.
 Traditionally, spikenard essential oil is steam distilled which is the most effective means of producing essential oils.

-Apart from playing an important role in western religious practices, the spikenard plant and it’s essential oil has formed a large part of the Ayurvedic healing practices in India – to date, one of the oldest healing systems known to man, stretching back more than 3000 years.
+Apart from playing an important role in western religious practices, the spikenard plant and it’s essential oil has formed a large part of the Ayurvedic healing practices in India which is one of the oldest healing systems known to man, stretching back more than 3000 years.

 The oil was highly valued during the Egyptian and Roman empires due to its rarity.
 Its was often used by nobility in the creation of perfumes, to flavor food dishes, as a form of aromatherapy and as a natural medicine to help fight infections and to assist with childbirth.
 Any natural remedy that has been able to last this long is clearly one that’s going to be around for a lot longer – a true tried and trusted source of healing.